WICG/dbsc/DBSCE/Overview.md

 DBSC(E) aims to support most of these scenarios.
 DBSC(E) does not define the device registration protocol, but is only concerned that the device registration is executed in a "clean room" and the management of the generated keys to prove device binding.

-The device registration is expected to be a once-in-a-lifetime protected operation, and the user is expected to perform this operation with a clean room environment.

 ![DeviceRegistration](./DeviceRegistration.svg)

 ### Local Key Helper

 DBSC(E) introduces the concept of `Local Key Helper`.

-**Local Key Helper** is an integral part of the the **Device Registration Client**, a software interface responsible for the DBSC Key management. *Local key helper* can be public or private and is expected to be either shipped as a part of a given enterprise framework (with the IDP/OS) or can be installed by a provider in compliance with the protocol expanded below.
+**Local Key Helper** is an integral part of the the `Device Registration Client`, and is a software interface responsible for the DBSC Key management. *Local key helper* can be public or private and is expected to be either shipped as a part of a given enterprise framework (with the IDP/OS) or can be installed by a provider in compliance with the protocol expanded below.
 DBSC(E) defines browser interaction with _Local key helpers_ for each platform.
 Those details are outlined in [KeyGeneration.md](./KeyGeneration.md).

-From the deployment point of view there are two types of local key helpers: _private_ and _public_
+There are two types of local key helpers: _private_ and _public_

 - _Public local key helper_: Expected to have a well-documented API and can be used by any Identity Provider (IdP).
 Typically owned by a provider different from the IdP, communicates with the IdP as defined in DBSC(E) protocol.
 - _Private local key helper_ : Is specific to an IdP.
 Can be only used by a specific IDP that owns the implementation and will have a private protocol to communicate with the IdP.